 There’s not too much to me, really.
 Born in a valley.
 Grew up a misfit.
 Converted to the religion of education.
 Got a PhD in Religious Studies.
 Wrote some books.
 Taught some classes.
 Public scholarship.
 Did some other stuff.

-Gary Laderman, Goodrich C. White Professor of American Religious History and Cultures, is the author of the new book, Don’t Think About Death: A Memoir on Mortality (Deeds Publishing, 2020).
+Gary Laderman, Goodrich C. White Professor of American Religious History and Cultures, is the author of Don’t Think About Death: A Memoir on Mortality (Deeds Publishing, 2020).

 Laderman was also a founder of the online religion magazines, Religion Dispatches (created and initially directed with Sheila Davaney in the early 2000s), and started Sacred Matters on his own.
 He is continuing to research, write, and teach on the sacred in American life generally, and is currently working on a book project exploring religion and drugs, the focus of a new course first taught in 2017, “Sacred Drugs.”
 He has been involved in a variety of collaborative projects that have received funding from the Lilly Endowment, Center for Theology and Natural Sciences, the Ford Foundation, and Emory.
 Earlier in his career, Laderman organized numerous conferences at Emory University, including “Religious Diversity in Metropolitan Atlanta,” “Religion in the American South,” “Science and Religion: Perspectives on Suffering and Healing,” “Against Death: Scientific and Religious Perspectives on Prolonging Life,” “New Perspectives in Health and Healing: Can Science and Religion Work Together,” and “Contesting Religion and Religions Contested: The Study of Religion in a Global Context”.
 In Fall 2006, Laderman was a visiting fellow at the University of Victoria, BC, and in Summer 2007, he participated in the Nanzan American Studies Summer Seminar as a Fulbright Distinguished Lecturer.